cezarpauna/TestRepoCreation/README.md

-# Local Coffee Shop React App
+# Local Coffee Shop

 Welcome to our Local Coffee Shop!
-This simple React application showcases our menu and offers a welcoming description for our cozy coffee shop.

-## Features
-- Stylish presentation of our menu
-- Responsive and user-friendly layout
+We serve the best coffee in town.
+Our menu includes a variety of delicious options to satisfy your caffeine cravings.

-## Menu
+## Our Menu
 - Espresso
 - Latte
 - Cappuccino